YosysHQ/yosys/docs/source/getting_started/example_synth.rst

    :caption: ``coarse`` section (part 1)
    :name: synth_coarse1

-The first few commands are relatively straightforward, and we've already come across :cmd:ref:`opt_clean` and :cmd:ref:`opt_expr`.
+We've already come across :cmd:ref:`opt_expr`, and :cmd:ref:`opt_clean` is the same as :cmd:ref:`clean` but with more verbose output.
 The :cmd:ref:`check` pass identifies a few obvious problems which will cause errors later.
 Calling it here lets us fail faster rather than wasting time on something we know is impossible.

 Next up is :yoscrypt:`opt -nodffe -nosdff` performing a set of simple optimizations on the design.
 This command also ensures that only a specific subset of FF types are included, in preparation for the next command:
 :doc:`/cmd/fsm`.
 Both :cmd:ref:`opt` and :cmd:ref:`fsm` are macro commands
-which are explored in more detail in :doc:`/using_yosys/synthesis/fsm` and :doc:`/using_yosys/synthesis/opt` respectively.
+which are explored in more detail in :doc:`/using_yosys/synthesis/opt` and :doc:`/using_yosys/synthesis/fsm` respectively.

 Up until now, the data path for ``rdata`` has remained the same since :ref:`rdata_flat`.
 However the next call to :cmd:ref:`opt` does cause a change.